ronaldseoh/ronald_bdl/README.md

 Please refer to [README.md](https://link.iamblogger.net/47cxb) in the `bayesian-dl-experiments` repo for more details.

 This repository was started with the codes transferred from [`bayesian-dl-experiments`](https://link.iamblogger.net/bdl-exp).
-For the older commit histories, please check [here](https://link.iamblogger.net/068qc).
+For older commit histories, please check [here](https://link.iamblogger.net/068qc).

 # License